100thCoin/AccuracyCoin/README.md

   6: The upper 3 bits when reading from the controller should be open bus.
   7: Reading from $4015 should not update the databus.
   8: Writing should always update the databus, even writing to $4015.
+  9: Bit 5 of address $4015 should be open bus.

 ### Unofficial Instructions
   1: Does "SLO Absolute" do vaguely what's expected of it?